 To illustrate the idea, let's look at the example of a single flow network as in Fig. 1.
 There are 4 nodes in the network: the source node S, destination node D, attacker R, and the watchdog node W. The thick (directed) lines denote a link from the tail node to the head node, a dashed line denotes the overhearing and a blue line denotes a secure asymptotically negligible rate channel between the two nodes.
 We assume that all links (except for the blue one) have the same transmission rate of 1 packet per unit time.
 We also assume an optimal centralized schedule is enforced and the watchdog W knows what to compare.
-Moreover, we assume all transmissions along the path S-R-D are reliable while W can only overhear both transmission of a packet with probability $q^{3}$ .
+Moreover, we assume all transmissions along the path S-R-D are reliable while W can only overhear both transmission of a packet with probability q^{-1} .

 The source node S encodes every k data packets into a block of n coded packets with an (n, k) MDS (maximum distance separable) code.
 We assume the packet size is large enough so that an MDS code always exists for the desired value of n and k.
-We also assume that each source packet contains a unique generation number that identifies the generation to which a particular packet belongs to so that the destination can decode.
 With an (n, k) MDS code, an attack will always be detected at the decoder as long as no more than n-k packets are altered.
 As a result, R has to alter at least n-k+1 packets in a block in order to avoid being detected by the decoder.
 And since the more packets R tampers the more likely it will be caught by W, it is of R's interest to just attack the minimum number of packets per block: n-k+1.
 In this case, it is easy to show that the probability of R not being caught is

-$$P{\text{miss}}(n,k,q) = (1-q)^{n-k+1}.$$ (1)
+$$P{\rm miss}(n,k,q) = (1-q)^{n-k+1}.$$ (1)